mavi-skai/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer

 Welcome to my Pathfinding Visualizer!
-This project was built based on my interest for learning pathfinding algorithm and
-I decided I would do so by building a visualizer to help me better understand the concepts.
-I hope that  you enjoy playing around with this visualization.
+This project was created out of my passion for learning pathfinding algorithms.
+To enhance my understanding of these concepts, I built a visualizer to provide a more interactive learning experience.
+I hope you have fun exploring and experimenting with this visualization tool.

 you can access it here: https://maveylencio.github.io/Pathfinding-Visualizer/